antondelsink/disruptor-net-redis/README.md

 # What is it?

-Experimental Redis server written in C# for [.NET Core 2](https://github.com/dotnet/core), using the [.NET port](https://github.com/disruptor-net/Disruptor-net) of the [LMAX Disruptor](https://github.com/LMAX-Exchange/disruptor).
+Experimental Redis server written in C# for [.NET Core](https://github.com/dotnet/core), using the [.NET port](https://github.com/disruptor-net/Disruptor-net) of the [LMAX Disruptor](https://github.com/LMAX-Exchange/disruptor).